City of Warrenton - Public Works

 The Public Works Department

-is the largest department within the City of Warrenton with 16 full time employees.
+is the largest department within the City of Warrenton with 19 full time employees.
+Public Works' offices and equipment storage yard are located at 45 SW 2nd Street.
 We are responsible for providing safe drinking water; collecting and treating wastewater; maintaining the existing water, sewer stormwater, dikes/levees, parks, trails and streets systems; sanitation/recycling services; and the Mapping with Geographic Information Systems (GIS).

 The Public Works Department works with the City’s Engineer of Record, Jim Rankin, PE. to budget, plan, design, and manage Capital Improvement Projects for water, sewer, storm water, parks, and streets/trails construction.